tiredpixel/z.2020-10-22.postgres-xl-docker/README.md

 # Postgres-XL Docker

-[Postgres-XL Docker](https://github.com/pavouk-0/postgres-xl-docker) is a Docker image source for [Postgres-XL](https://www.postgres-xl.org/), the scalable open-source [PostgreSQL](https://www.postgresql.org/)-based database cluster.
-The images are based on [Debian](https://www.debian.org/).
-[Docker images](https://hub.docker.com/r/pavouk0/postgres-xl) are available.
+[Postgres-XL Docker](https://github.com/tiredpixel/postgres-xl-docker) is a container image for [Postgres-XL](https://www.postgres-xl.org/), the scalable open-source [PostgreSQL](https://www.postgresql.org/)-based database cluster.

 The images allow for arbitrary database cluster topologies, allowing GTM, GTM Proxy, Coordinator, and Datanode nodes to be created and added as desired.
 Each service runs in its own container, communicating over a backend network.
 Coordinator nodes also connect to a frontend network.

 Previously, Postgres-XL Docker used `pgxc_ctl` for initialisation and control, running SSH servers as well as database services.
 This has now been completely redesigned to run database services directly without SSH, initialising using included helper scripts, and allowing full flexibility with regard to cluster topologies.
 The `pgxc_ctl` binary is no longer included in the image, since the recommended Postgres-XL Docker workflow is to *not* use it.

 ## Usage